Becoming You With Julie

 What’s the secret to perfectly crispy tofu?

 Start with extra-firm tofu and press it (or at least pat it really well).
-Toss it in a light coating of cornstarch and bake it in a hot oven — or air fry or pan-fry with a bit of oil.
-Spacing the pieces out helps, too — they crisp better when they’re not crowded.
+Toss it in a light coating of cornstarch and bake it in a hot oven, air fry, or pan-fry with a bit of oil.
+Spacing the pieces out helps too, since tofu crisps better when it’s not crowded.

 Is cornstarch or flour better for crispy tofu?

 Cornstarch is best.
-It absorbs surface moisture and crisps up faster than flour.
-You get a thin, crackly coating that browns beautifully in the oven or pan without feeling heavy or gummy.
+It absorbs surface moisture and creates a light, crisp coating that browns beautifully without feeling heavy or gummy.

 What sauce goes well with tofu?